makunmadar/MakunMadar/README.md

 ## 🎤 About Me

-I am Makun Madar, a PhD student at Durham University conducting research in the field of Computational Astrophysics.
+I am Makun Madar, a PhD graduate from Durham University where I conducted research in the field of Computational Astrophysics.
 I have 1.5 years of industry experience with Kromek Group PLC working within their AI team.
-I am due to complete my viva within a month, therefore I am currently searching to secure a role in the technology industry as soon as possible.
+I am currently searching to secure a role in Data Science as soon as possible.

 ## 🛠️ Skills
 ### I have 6 years of Python experience on projects including physical modelling and analysis of galaxy formation, radio-loud galaxies, and extensive ML.
 Proficient with many Python libraries, including